airborne-commando/OPSEC-OSINT-Tools/markdown/opsec.md

 Then if i need, I share it with another simplex note on my phone by connecting my own phone instance and the desktop as a chat.
 Then forwarding it to private notes.
 After that is done, I delete the convo for both but keep private notes for both adding in redundancy. just save inside simplex and desktop to reduce data remnants.

-For SSD's I'd recommend using LUK's or a container as securely erasing in traditional means is basically useless if you want to format the entire drive.[^sciencedirect]
+For SSD's I'd recommend using LUK's or a container as securely erasing in traditional means is basically useless if you want to format the entire drive.[^1]

 ---